Tahsin411934/FITFOCUS-server/README.md

 ## Introduction

-The Fitness Tracker Backend is designed to handle the core functionalities required by fitness applications.
+The FFITFOCUS Backend is designed to handle the core functionalities required by fitness applications.
 It allows users to sign up, book classes, make payments, and interact with trainers.
 This document provides a comprehensive guide on setting up, configuring, and using the backend system effectively.

 ## Features